 - An institutional ability to move quickly and make immediate decisions

 - Support that can be mobilized to meet special opportunities

-Special Collections works with a small number of respectable bookdealers who have our collection interests firmly in mind, and we have worked for many years to cultivate a reputation for reliability and alacrity.
+Special Collections works with a small number of respectable book dealers who have our collection interests firmly in mind and with whom we have worked for many years to cultivate a reputation for reliability and alacrity.
 By having dependable funding and responsive support, we can continue to maintain these relationships and continue to build and expand both our collections and our prestige in the academic community.